 Leveraging AWS Container Services

-This solution is managed through Amazon EC2 Container Service (ECS) that allows running Docker containers on EC2 instances.
+This AWS FinTech solution is managed through Amazon EC2 Container Service (ECS) which allows running Docker containers on EC2 instances.
 This allowed their developers to maintain control over their Docker instances while allowing a clean integration with other AWS services such as Elastic Beanstalk, a service that allows for cluster creation, task definition, and execution.

 To fully build out and maintain the development environment while allowing access to financial and consumer information, ClearScale implemented the Amazon API Gateway service to enable the micro-services the client was interested in.
 Using either the web app that had already been provided by the client which managed authentication and authorization information using SAML, or by directly hitting the RESTful API endpoints using the AWS IAM service, the API Gateway allowed for an exchange of information from the micro-services directly into the development environment, all while being encrypted using SSL and leveraging AWS API Keys.

 For regulatory requirements and to reduce the number of attacks on the application, the AWS WAF was selected to provide website security.
 WAF security rules were put in place to provide control over which web application traffic to allow.

 Unlike other implementations ClearScale has done, the client did not have a need for AWS Lambda as part of their infrastructure, but we did implement Lambda to aid in the deployment pipeline that the client’s Jenkins Continuous Integration (CI) servers needed, as well as the AWS Simple Notification Service (SNS).